melzareix/turing-backend-challenge/README.md

 ### 1. Introduction
 This project is a backend implementation of ShopMate an ecommerce platform.
 It's part of turing.ly challenge for backend developers.
 The technologies used are Nodejs & GraphQL for the API and MySQL for the database.
+I spent around **35 hours** working on this challenge.

 ### 2. Architecture
 The backend is split modularly into modules by according to features.
 This seperation allows the app to be seperated into microservices architecture with ease when needed.